Charles the Fat: Imperial coronation

 On 18 July 880, Pope John VIII sent a letter to Guy II of Spoleto seeking peace, but the duke ignored him and invaded the Papal States.
 John responded by begging the aid of Charles in his capacity as king of Italy and crowned Charles emperor on 12 February 881.
 This was accompanied by hopes of a general revival in western Europe, but Charles proved to be unequal to the task.
 Charles did little to help against Guy II.
 Papal letters as late as November were still petitioning Charles for action.

 As emperor, Charles began the construction of a palace at Sélestat in Alsace.
 He modelled it after the Palace at Aachen which was built by Charlemagne, whom he consciously sought to emulate, as indicated by the Gesta Karoli Magni of Notker the Stammerer.
 As Aachen was located in the kingdom of his brother, it was necessary for Charles to build a new palace for his court in his own power base of western Alemannia.
 Sélestat was also more centrally located than Aachen.

 In February 882, Charles convoked a diet in Ravenna.
 The duke, emperor, and pope made peace and Guy and his uncle, Guy of Camerino, vowed to return the papal lands.
 In a March letter to Charles, John claimed that the vows went unfulfilled.
-In 883, Guy of Camerino, now duke of Spoleto, was accused of treason at an imperial synod held at Nonantula late in May.
+In 883, Guy of Camerino, now duke of Spoleto as Guy III, was accused of treason at an imperial synod held at Nonantula late in May.
 He returned to Spoleto and made an alliance with the Saracens.
 Charles sent Berengar against Guy III.
 Berengar was initially successful until an epidemic of disease, which ravaged all of Italy, affecting the emperor and his entourage as well as Berengar's army, forced him to retreat.

 In 883, Charles signed a treaty with Giovanni II Participazio, Doge of Venice, granting that any assassin of a doge who fled to the territory of the Empire would be fined 100 lbs of gold and banished.